maramastudios/maramastudios.github.io/README.md

 ## Who we are

-### Marama Studios is a game development studio with its eyes on the world.
+### Marama Studios is a software development studio with its eyes on the world.
 ### maramastudios.github.io